 A: Grading is not pass/fail as it was during the spring semester.
 Student grades will reflect mastery of subject content and completion of coursework.
 Also, teachers will keep students and families informed on their progress.
 Grades will be posted to ParentVUE and StudentVUE.

 Q: What type of learning model will APS follow?

 A: APS will operate in three models this school year depending on the status of the pandemic and health guidelines from the New Mexico’s Public Education Department.
-The district will start off with distance learning or the “Red Model”.
-Then after Labor Day, APS will move to a hybrid model or the “Yellow Model” pending public orders.
+The entire fall semester, students will be distance learning or in the “Red Model.”
+Then in the spring semester, pending public health orders, APS will move to a hybrid model or the “Yellow Model.”

 Q: What are APS’s “Red, Yellow, Green Learning Models“?

 A: Red Model: Students engage in distance-learning at home full time, Monday through Friday.
 There is no bus transportation necessary or provided when operating in RED.

 Yellow Model: Students attend on a hybrid schedule with one-week instruction in-person Tuesday through Friday at school, and the next week students engage in distance learning at home.
 All Mondays are designated distance learning from home days.
 Bus transportation is available the week students attend in-person instruction at school.

 Green Model: Students attend in-person instruction Monday through Friday at school.
 Masks, social distancing, and other safety protocols may still apply.